analysis-tools-dev/website-next/README.md

 2. **Create a `.env.local` file**

-Create a `.env.local` file at the root of your application and store two environment variables in it:
+Create an `.env.local` file at the root of your application and set the following environment variables in it:

-Create a file named

 ```env
 PUBLIC_HOST=http://localhost:3000